Languages & EAL

 Our English as an Additional Language Programme (EAL) is designed to support our IB MYP students in developing their English language skills, including in all subject areas from their arrival at Dwight.

-In the Upper School, EAL provision has the following primary goals:
+In the Senior School, EAL provision has the following primary goals:

 - To help students communicate and express themselves in both social and academic contexts so that they are able to engage successfully when learning through the IB programmes.

 - To encourage students to develop effective approaches to learning in English.

 - To support work across the subjects by developing a comprehensive understanding of English.